I'm María (she/her/hers), an architect and designer born in Madrid (Spain), now living in Boston (US).

 I have 4+ years of international experience working as an architectural designer and design researcher at Studio Gang Architects in Chicago, HFE architects in Madrid, and Autodesk in San Francisco.
 I love designing furniture, and my work has been exhibited at Madrid Design Festival, and the Sculpture Objects Functional Art and Design (SOFA) in Chicago.

 © Montse Zamorano

 I believe that the environment is not only space itself but the products and the experiences we have in it, and people relate to the built environment through products and services.
 I conceive them as the key element of interaction between society and its architecture.
-I think this critical positioning in architecture radically determines the design toolkit and the creative approach I have on Product Design.

 Feel free to reach out if you are already working on this intersection or if you just want to chat about it :)